Vinegar Dog Treatments

 • and so forth…

-If your pet ingests the above dosage with no problem, you can up the dose to as high as 1 tsp per 15 lbs twice daily.
+If your pet ingests the above dosage without problem, you can increase the dose to as high as 1 tsp per 15 lbs twice daily.

-Note: When using vinegar externally it is better to use distilled white vinegar on light colored dogs.
-Apple cider vinegar may stain the coats of light colored dogs.
+Note: When using distilled vinegar externally on light-colored dogs, it is better to use distilled white vinegar.
+Apple cider vinegar may stain the coats of light-colored dogs.
+But, when using vinegar as an oral supplement, we recommend apple cider vinegar.

 Vinegar Dog Treatments for Urinary Tract Infections

 Apple cider vinegar is a urinary system tonic.
-It helps clear urinary tract infections, prevents the formation of kidney and bladder stones, and maintains adequate ph.
-(Always make sure to use apple cider vinegar rather than distilled vinegar when given as a food supplement.)
-A good dosage is 1 teaspoon per 15 lbs of body weight per day
+It helps clear urinary tract infections, prevents the formation of kidney and bladder stones, and maintains adequate pH.

 Vinegar Dog Treatments for Coat & Skin Health